Board of Trustees

 When Emily is not in the office, you can find her taking advantage of all Utah has to offer or baking!

 Brinley believes that her experience with UCC will expand her knowledge of sustainability and advanced transportation strategies as well as enhance her strategic communication skills through her projects.
 Brinley’s work focuses on managing UCC social media, publishing monthly newsletters, blogs, case studies and press releases.
-During the Summer of 2020, Brinley will focus on the history and emissions benefits from the adoption of propane shuttles over 20 years ago in Zion National Park.
+During the Fall of 2020, Brinley will focus on the history and emissions benefits from the adoption of propane shuttles over 20 years ago in Zion National Park.

 As Brinley frequently finds herself in the great outdoors, whether skiing, hiking, backpacking or mountain biking, she deeply values the importance of enhancing, educating and acting on local decision-making processes to adopt sustainable and energy-efficient practices that reduce harmful emissions and promote a healthy and safe environment.